Big Learning with Bayesian Methods: Basics of Bayesian Methods

 \section{Basics of Bayesian Methods}

 The general blueprint of Bayesian data analysis~\cite{Gelman:2013} is that a Bayesian model expresses a generative process of the data that includes hidden variables, under some statistical assumptions.
 The process specifies a joint probability distribution of the hidden and observed random variables.
 Given a set of observed data, data analysis is performed by {\it posterior inference}, which computes the conditional distribution of the hidden variables given the observed data.
+This section reviews the basic concepts and algorithms of Bayesian inference.